 - Alterations in bowel habits, such as diarrhea, constipation, or alternating between the two.

-- Bloating and gas, contributing to abdominal distension and discomfort.
+- Bloating and gas, contribute to abdominal distension and discomfort.

 - Changes in stool consistency, ranging from loose and watery to hard and lumpy.